 Bottom line: If you are a traveler who doesn’t love the idea of an annual fee, the Propel is a fine choice, particularly if you find yourself often opting for Uber and Airbnb.

-Bottom line: Chase Sapphire Preferred’s 60,000 points after a $4,000 spend within the first 3 months make it a great choice for those who travel often.
-The value of those points is $750 when you redeem for travel through the Chase Ultimate Rewards portal.
+Bottom line: The Chase Sapphire Preferred’s 60,000 points after a $4,000 spend within the first 3 months and 2X points when swiping for travel and dining purchases make it a great choice for on-the-go cardholders, or anyone pooling points for a future vacation with paired Chase Freedom family cards.

-A competitive sign-up bonus paired with a flat rewards rate on all purchases makes this card a great contender, but it doesn’t end there.
-This card makes it easy to earn travel rewards, offering a statement credit for any hotel or airline purchase and no limits on miles you can earn.
+A competitive sign-up bonus paired with flat-rate rewards on all purchases makes this card a great contender, but it doesn’t end there.
+This card makes it easy to earn unlimited miles on any purchase, offering more than 10 hotel and airline transfer partners or a statement credit for any eligible travel purchase within the last 90 days.

 Miles transfer at a less than 1:1 ratio, and the annual fee is $95.